DSD-DBS/capella-collab-manager/docs/user/docs/index.md

 remote connection and [Apache Guacamole](https://guacamole.apache.org/) to stream that connection to your browser.
 We call instances of those containers **Sessions**.
-To make this platform scalable and allow people co-work comfortable we use [Kubernetes](https://kubernetes.io/) to run the **Session** containers - which in Kubernetes terms are called **Pod**s.
-Collaboration Manager uses Kubernetes to start Sessions.
+To make this platform scalable and allow people co-work comfortably we use [Kubernetes](https://kubernetes.io/) to run the **Session** containers - which in Kubernetes terms are called **Pod**s.
 Kubernetes is able to scale the cluster to accomodate the active sessions, making it run at reasonable costs in both public and private cloud environments (but of course one could run it in a VM).

 There are currently 2 session types supported: